 Clearly new visitors whose browser has no cache entry will obtain a new IP address using the same process defined above and therefore the short TTL will have the desired effect of providing the up-to-the-second IP address.

-So the answer to the question "what is the most sensible minimum TTL?" depends on whether you think it more likely that the service will break during a visit - in which case 180 seconds (3 minutes - if all visitors are Firefox) or 1800 seconds (30 minutes - if all vistors are MSIE) seem reasonable values - or on the initial visit - in which case set the TTL to some very low value and spend serious bucks on DNS hardware.
+So, the answer to the question "what is the most sensible minimum TTL?" depends on whether you think it more likely that the service will break during a visit - in which case 180 seconds (3 minutes - if all visitors are Firefox or current MS browsers) or 1800 seconds (30 minutes - if all vistors are older MSIE) seem reasonable values - or on the initial visit - in which case set the TTL to some very low value and spend serious bucks on DNS hardware.

-Alternatively you could consider other failover strategies - such as multiple RRs which are faster and place much less load on the DNS infrastructure.
+Alternatively you could consider other failover strategies - such as multiple RRs which are generally faster, more tolerant to network failures and place much less load on the DNS infrastructure.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.